QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    and, likewise, a "common-rtr-template" could inherit from the "common-vendor-template".

-   Templates are mostly for humans, but are still important in some cases when the configuration of a device is fully automated.
+   Templates are mostly for humans, but are still important even when the management of a server's configuration is fully automated.
-   Specifically, when provided templates, a device can optimize its memory, enabling higher performance and scability.
+   For instance, when provided templates, a server can optimize internal memory usage, enabling higher performance and scability.

    The solution presented in this document supports both servers that do and do not support NMDA.
-For server's that support NMDA, the solution is more complete, as templates may be defined in the
+In both cases, templates are edited and applied as configuration in \<running\>.
+For servers supporting NMDA, the solution enables templates to also be defined in \<system\> {{?I-D.ietf-netmod-system-config}}, and \<intended\>
-   \<system\> datastore defined in {{?I-D.ietf-netmod-system-config}}, and the \<intended\> datastore always returns the configuration with the templates expanded.
-For server's that do not support NMDA, a "with-templates-expanded" parameter may be passed by a client when fetching configuration.
+   always returns the configuration with the templates expanded.
+   For servers not supporting NMDA, a "with-templates-expanded" parameter may be passed by a client, when fetching configuration from \<running\>, to obtain the configuration with the templates expanded.

+   Templates may be expanded off-box.
+If a client has knowledge of the complete contents of \<running\> and \<system\>, if supported by the server, the client can calculate the exact result of template expansion.
+Template expansion is independent of the server's operational state.

-   Configuration templates can be used with any YANG data model, including those defined with augmentations and/or deviations.
+   Templates can be used with any YANG data model, including those defined with augmentations and/or deviations.

+   The template solution is purely configuration, and hence does not require modification to protocols or encodings.

 ## Editorial Note (To be removed by RFC Editor)